Ready for publication

 ‘In a manner of speaking.’
 She breathed out, keeping her eyes down.
 ‘Give it ninety seconds.’

-I finished the count in my head.
 The wound kept beading with blood.
 ‘Is this good or bad?’
 I asked, shifting from foot to foot.
 ‘Are we still waiting?
 I think it itched for a second or two.
 Or burned.
 Or, maybe, not.
 Was it meant to itch?’

 The rain interrupted her.
 Driving through the canopy, it hammered on my Viva’s metal body.
 Hester raised her hood and wiped her glasses on her sleeve.